Dangerous goods are substances and items identified as hazardous for transport and present a risk to people, property and the environment.

 HSE’s approach to discharging its legal duties

-- In common with all other areas of Occupational Safety and Health, responsibility for the management of the transportation of dangerous goods and the appointment of DGSAs rests with the CEOs of HGs, COs of CHOs and local Responsible Persons.
+- In common with all other areas of Occupational Safety and Health, responsibility for the management of the transportation of dangerous goods and the appointment of DGSAs rests with the CEOs of HGs, COs of CHOs, Head of National Ambulance Service and local Responsible Persons.

-- A framework (split into five Lots) of external advisors/service providers has been established by the National Health and Safety Function (NHSF), the National Health Sustainability Office and other key stakeholders in conjunction with the Office of Government Procurement (OGP).
-These lots are as follows:
+- A Contract (split into 4 Lots) of external advisors/service providers has been established by the National Health and Safety Function (NHSF), key stakeholders to include representation from HG, CHO, Section 38/39 Agencies and National Procurement.

 - Lot 1 – National Dangerous Goods Advisor